By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Jack Clark followed him up in a tweet:

 The Sempost noted that Jack Clark posted additional comments on the Hacker News that it may be related to Word2vec and Sequence to Sequence learning and also linking to the paper Sequence to Sequence Learning with Neural Networks written by three Google employees.
-It makes a fascinating read, and although quite technical in nature you can see that they were surprised with the results of their tests:
+It makes a fascinating read, and although quite technical, you can see that they were surprised with the results of their tests:

 We were surprised by the extent of the improvement obtained by reversing the words in the source sentences.